gravitee-lab/GraviteeCiCdOrchestrator/documentation/tests/release-process/2-resume-release/README.md

 ```

-So that the initial state of the test
+So that the initial state of the test :

-* will be defined by 5 repos, andcan be re-generated from 2 repos :
+* will be defined by 6 repos, and can be re-generated from 2 repos :
   * 3 forks of the https://github.com/gravitee-lab/graviteek-cicd-test-maven-project repo, for which the pipeline execution will succeed :
     * https://github.com/gravitee-lab/graviteek-cicd-test-maven-project-g1, on branch `4.1.x`, the last commit has a `pom.xml` with pom project version `4.1.3-SNAPSHOT`, and same in `release.json`
     * https://github.com/gravitee-lab/graviteek-cicd-test-maven-project-g2, on branch `4.2.x`, the last commit has a `pom.xml` with pom project version `4.2.51-SNAPSHOT`, and same in `release.json`